FILE: Optics of the Future: Realism & Fantasy

 Since the launch of Google Glass in 2011, connected glasses have become a more concrete project, but which promised to be infinitely more difficult to implement than a smartphone or a watch.
 The fault is the device itself, which offers little space to integrate a digital system.
 The project, although promising, was at a standstill three years later.
 The idea seemed good, but impractical.
 The aesthetic and practical side of the device inevitably risked failing it.
 As a bonus, inserting a camera into an optical device raised the question of respect for privacy.
 Digital seemed to have found its limits and the revolution would stop there. obstacles and difficulties.
 The most surprising thing was that the revolution was not going to come, for once, from the GAFA.
 The main problem comes mainly from comfort, because when it comes to features and possibilities, there is no shortage of ideas.
 Video games have also already begun their technical and technological transformation with virtual reality , allowing you to fully immerse yourself in your game.

 Mixed reality, already in focus

 But for glasses, it looks infinitely more complicated.
-However, there is no question of abandoning the idea.
+No way to abandon the idea.
 Above all, before marketing to the general public, the possibility is given to help the professional sector.
 The artificial intelligence axis makes it possible to offer companies like DHL, Boeing or General Electric devices to make their work easier.
 This is also the case in the medical field.
 After all, if the aesthetics are not suitable, it is not a problem, above all we must save time and productivity.